xRFM: Accurate, scalable, and interpretable feature learning models for tabular data: Introduction

 There are two important consequences of using a tree structure in conjunction with leaf RFMs.
 The first is that it enables \textit{local feature learning}, meaning that xRFM can learn different features for different subsets of the data.
-This property is crucial for tackling hierarchical structure in tabular data (for example, one subset of features may become relevant when a specific feature takes on high value while another subset of features is relevant when the same feature takes low values).
-The second consequence is that it enables xRFM to scale log-linearly in the number of samples ($O(n \log n)$ given $n$ samples) during training and logarithmically ($O(\log n)$) during inference.
+This property is crucial for tackling hierarchical structure in tabular data (for example, one set of features may be relevant when a specific feature takes on high value while another set of features is relevant when the same feature takes low values).
+The second consequence is that it enables xRFM to scale nearly linearly in the number of samples ($O(n \log n)$ given $n$ samples) during training and logarithmically ($O(\log n)$) during inference.
 As such, the inference time of xRFM is comparable to that of tree-based models.

-In practice, we show xRFM has the best performance across 100 tabular regression tasks and is competitive with state-of-the-art on 200 tabular classification tasks from the TALENT benchmark~\cite{ye2024closer}.
+In practice, we show xRFM has the best performance across 100 tabular regression tasks and is competitive with state-of-the-art on 200 tabular classification tasks from the TALENT benchmark~\citep{ye2024closer}.
 In particular, xRFM outperforms 31 other methods on these regression tasks including the GBDT and neural network variations mentioned in the opening paragraph.
-We show that xRFM achieves similar results on the largest datasets from the meta-test benchmark, where directly solving standard kernel machines becomes intractable on standard GPUs \citep{realmlp}.
+On the TabArena-Lite benchmark~\citep{erickson2025tabarena}, we show xRFM achieves one of the best tradeoffs (is on the empirical Pareto frontier) between performance and inference time among all methods in regression and is again competitive on classification.
+We show that xRFM achieves similar results on the largest datasets from the meta-test benchmark \citep{realmlp}, where directly solving standard kernel machines becomes intractable on standard GPUs.
 An additional benefit of xRFM is that it natively provides interpretability by exposing features learned and used for prediction.
 In particular, each leaf RFM learns features through a mathematical object known as the Average Gradient Outer Product (AGOP), whose diagonal indicates coordinates relevant for prediction and whose top eigenvectors indicate directions in data most relevant for prediction.
-Using examples of xRFM trained on synthetic and real data from TALENT, we show how AGOP matrices at each leaf RFM shed light on features relevant for prediction, including cases when leaf RFMs learn different features for different splits of data.
+Using examples of xRFM trained on synthetic and real data, we show how AGOP matrices at each leaf RFM shed light on features relevant for prediction, including cases when leaf RFMs learn different features for different splits of data.

 To summarize, xRFM combines feature learning kernel methods with adaptive data partitioning using the AGOP.
 It is a fast, effective, and interpretable model on tabular data at all scales.